Category: States

 The first day we spent at the Lowell Observatory was during the daylight hours.
 You might not think there would be anything to do at an Observatory during the day, but there’s actually quite a bit!
 We started the day off by looking through a special telescope at the sun.

+We spent time walking around and looking at the different buildings.
+The Clark Dome just opened back up to the public a week and a half before our visit.
+It had been closed for renovations for over a year.
 The Clark Telescope dome is the oldest standing building at the Lowell Observatory.
 The Clark Telescope was built in 1896 and was used to discover the first evidence of the expanding nature of the universe.
 It’s a pretty big deal.
 All of the scientists working at the Lowell Observatory were super excited about it.
 We got the chance to actually look through this telescope at one of the evening programs.
 We saw M2 through it.
 You don’t know what M2 is?
-Well, it’s the core of a galaxy that our galaxy absorbed.
-It was really amazing to see and…it was pretty.
+Well, we didn’t either… it’s the core of a galaxy that our galaxy absorbed.
+It was really amazing to see and…it was so pretty!

 Because Pluto is such a big deal at this particular observatory and there’s been some really exciting developments with the New Horizons project, we learned quite a bit about Pluto.
 The Pluto Dome, in the picture above, houses the telescope used to discover Pluto.
 Now, what’s funny, is that the guy who found Pluto wasn’t actually employed as an astronomer.
 Nope, Clyde Tombaugh was actually on the grounds staff.
 When Percival Lowell decided to spend time finding Planet X, no one wanted to do it because it was such a tedious project and they thought it was kind of beneath them, so it got assigned to the “lower” staff.
 Clyde Tombaugh was a poor boy from Kansas who wanted to go to college to become an astronomer, but couldn’t afford it so he took a job at the Lowell Observatory in hopes of learning more.
 He found the work fascinating and spent as much time at night as he could searching.
 As you can imagine, once he found Pluto, he had offers from several colleges for a full ride.
 He ended up going and getting his Astronomy Degree then working at the Lowell Observatory as an Astronomer.